Nwafor6/React-Newsletter-Design-Template/Readme.md

-# React Todo Application
+# React Newletter Subscription Template

-This is a simple Todo application built with React.
-It allows users to manage their tasks and keep track of their todos.
-The application provides an intuitive user interface where users can add new todos, mark them as completed, and delete them.
+This is a simple Newletter Subscription Template built with React.
+It allows users to subscribe and render them a success message if the email is valoid, else it prompt them to provide a valid email address.

-## Features

-- Add new todos: Users can enter a task description and add it to their list of todos.
-- Mark as completed: Users can mark a todo as completed by checking the checkbox next to it.
-- Delete todos: Users can delete individual todos they no longer need.
-- Responsive design: The application is designed to work well on different screen sizes, including mobile devices.

 ## Technologies Used